Outlier detection in default logics: the tractability/intractability frontier: A technical discussion regarding the tractability/intractability frontier

-In order to better understand the rationale for the Strong Outlier Recognition problem to become tractable for acyclic NU theories, we informally depict why the techniques exploited in the proofs of Theorems \ref{th:out_acy_rec} and \ref{th:strout_cyc_rec} fail in this case.
-By Lemma \ref{lemma:intract}, it follows that, despite the difficulty to encode the conjunction of a set of literals through a NU theory, a CNF formula can still be evaluated by means of condition $1$ of Definition \ref{outlierD} applied to an acyclic NU theory.
+Before closing the paper, we would like to offer some further comments concerning the technical results presented above regarding the \textit{Outlier Recognition Problem}.
+From Theorems \ref{th:out_acy_rec} and \ref{th:strout_cyc_rec}, it is clear that neither quasi-acyclicity nor strongness alone are sufficient to achieve tractability for this problem.
+However, if both constraints are imposed together, the complexity of the outlier recognition problem falls within the tractability frontier, as shown in Theorem \ref{th:strout_acy_rec}.
+In order to better understand the underlying rationale, we informally discuss next why the techniques exploited in the proofs of Theorems \ref{th:out_acy_rec} and \ref{th:strout_cyc_rec} fail in this case.
+By Lemma \ref{lemma:intract}, it follows that, despite the difficulty to encode the conjunction of a set of literals exploiting a NU theory, a CNF formula can still be evaluated by means of condition $1$ of Definition \ref{outlierD} applied to a quasi-acyclic NU theory.
 In particular, in the construction of Lemma \ref{lemma:intract}, the letters $c_1, \ldots, c_m$ play the role of encoding the truth values of the conjuncts $C_1, \ldots, C_m$ composing the 3CNF formula $\Phi = f(X)$, while the subset $S(\Phi)$ of $X=\{x_1,\ldots,x_n\}$ encodes a truth value assignment to the variables in the set $X$ (specifically, $x_i$ is true iff it does not belong to $S(\Phi)$).
 Hence, checking for $(D(\Phi),W(\Phi)_{S(\Phi)}) \models \neg (S(\Phi) \cup \{c_1,\ldots,c_m\})$ is equivalent to verifying if $C_1\wedge\ldots\wedge C_m$ is true under the truth value assignment encoded by $S(\Phi)$ (see Lemma \ref{lemma:intract} for the formal proof).

 Now, in the presence of cyclicity, it is possible to constrain the witness set $S$ to contain all the letters $c_1,\ldots,c_m$, by including them in the same SCC of the atomic dependency graph and, thus, to resort to Lemma \ref{lemma:intract} in order to prove NP-hardness (the reader is referred to Theorem \ref{th:strout_cyc_rec} for the details).